Prepare a batch of miso soup and a side of steamed edamame

 Lesson Comments

-Letters, sight words, decoding words, reading, writing
+Letter recognition, word decoding, sight words, reading, writing

 Lesson Outline